kepler471/download/README.md

   - concurrent downloads
   - suggest file types found in page
   - option to specify download directory
   - option to create sub-directory for each URL
+  - install script